mrcook/gutenberg_rdf/README.md

 # Gutenberg RDF

-Gutenberg RDF is a Ruby wrapper for the Project Gutenberg RDF catalog book files, providing a nice API to all the metadata contained within.
+Gutenberg RDF is a Ruby wrapper for the Project Gutenberg RDF catalog book files, providing an API to all the metadata contained within.

+The official RDF catalog can be found here: http://www.gutenberg.org/wiki/Gutenberg:Feeds

 ## Requirements

 * Ruby 2.0 - this is so we get UTF-8 by default

+NOTE: In around April 2014 PG changed the XML format in their RDF files considerably, so this GEM will no longer work on files from before that date.
+Please make sure to download the latest catalog using the link above.

 ## Installation